Q: How do I know if a property is still available?

 A: Since all of First Rate Property Management's leases automatically renew, the only way to go month-to-month is to submit a written request at Leasing@FRPMrentals.com or fax to (208) 321-1901 prior to 30 days before your lease termination date.
 If the owner grants the request, they most likely will require a higher rent, which is typically an increase of about 8%.

 Q: What is an auto renew and do I have to sign up?

 A: All of First Rate Property Management's leases automatically renew.
 So if the tenant does nothing, the lease renews.
 If the tenant does not want the lease to renew, then they must submit a written request at Leasing@FRPMrentals.com or fax to (208) 321-1901 prior to 30 days before your lease termination date.

 Q: How much will it cost me if I break my lease?

 A: The cost of a lease break varies depending on your rental agreement.
 If your circumstances have changed where you think you may need to break your lease, contact Leasing@FRPMRentals.com or 208-321-1900.
 Leasing will assist you in the proper procedure if you need to vacate prior to your lease termination.

 Q: I am getting a new roommate do they have to apply?

-A: Any additional occupants that are 18 years and older, must submit an application and application fee to be approved.
+A: Any additional occupants that are 18 years and older, must submit an application to be approved.
 First Rate Property Management does this for your safety.
 We will conduct a full tenant screening.
-Neither you or us want you to inadvertently choose a roommate that may harm you or the property and can pay their rent.
+Neither you or us want you to inadvertently choose a roommate that may harm you or the property and can't pay their rent.
 If the results of the screening are acceptable, we can email you the documentation that needs signed or we can schedule a time for all of you to come in and sign the authorizing paperwork.
 A fee to add or change roommates may apply.